OperationCode/operationcode_old_site/CONTRIBUTING.md

 ## What is a backend?

-The backend is responsible for providing data to the front end to display, and processing data entered into the frontend, and running various jobs like inviting new users to slack, or signing them up for our newsletter.
+The backend is responsible for providing data to the front end to display, and processing data entered into the frontend and running various jobs like inviting new users to slack or signing them up for our newsletter.
 The https://operationcode.org backend is written in rails and uses postgres, redis databases.

 You can view the backend repo at https://github.com/OperationCode/operationcode_backend